ChuckerTeam/chucker/README.md

 ## Snapshots 📦

-Development of Chucker happens in the [`develop`](https://github.com/ChuckerTeam/chucker/tree/develop) branch.
-Every push to `develop` will trigger a publishing of a `SNAPSHOT` artifact for the upcoming version.
+Development of Chucker happens in the [`main`](https://github.com/ChuckerTeam/chucker/tree/main) branch.
+Every push to `main` will trigger a publishing of a `SNAPSHOT` artifact for the upcoming version.
 You can get those snapshots artifacts directly from Sonatype with:

 ```gradle
 repositories {